Delegation in Nursing: Steps, Skills, and Solutions for Creating Balance at Work

 Delegation in nursing isn’t just about getting work off your plate; it’s also about training other team members so that they know how to do their jobs properly.
 All in all, good delegation requires a number of skills, including:

 - Effective Planning: Start the day by planning which tasks to delegate (and to whom) so you can keep everyone on the same schedule.

 - Good Communication: Know how to explain to teammates what needs to be done in a clear and efficient way.

 - Follow-Through: Never just delegate a task and forget about it.
 Always follow up with both the patient and teammate to see how things are going.

 - Understanding Your Coworkers: You need to know your teammates’ strengths or you might misuse their talents.
 Familiarize yourself with each person’s skills and weaknesses and delegate accordingly.

 - Fearlessness: Don’t be afraid to delegate.
 It’s part of your job, and it will help ensure that you can make better use of your nursing talents.

 - Leadership: You can’t delegate if you aren’t a good leader.
 You need to be comfortable with making quick decisions, and be ready to delegate various tasks to your teammates at a moment’s notice.

 - Trust: To delegate effectively, you need to be able to trust that the other person can get the job done—and properly.
 If you keep checking up on your teammate because you don’t think they can handle it, you run the risk of wasting both their time and yours. ___

 Effective Delegation in Nursing: A Real-World Example

 Knowing the Five Rights of Delegation and actually understanding how to implement them are two different things.
-Here’s an example of what the delegation process could look like in a real-life scenario.
+Here’s an example of what the delegation process could look like in a real-world scenario.

 If you need more time in your day, identify some of the major time sucks on your to-do list, such as bathing.
 Because the patient is still under your care, you’ll need to check for signs of infection daily.
 However, another nurse can help bathe the patient.
 You might also consider delegating activities like bathroom visits, bedpan duty, or other nonessential care.